 Hand gestures, facial expressions, and other non-verbal signals are an integral part of how we communicate.
 In face-to-face interaction, our brain processes these cues automatically.
 Zoom calls, however, come with glitches that don’t normally occur in real life: frozen screens, choppy sounds, and pixelated visuals.
 In turn, our brains need to work harder to pick up non-verbal signals and make sense of them-all while taking in tons of verbal information.
 Imagine doing this mental juggle for three to five times a day.

 Awkward silences also make video chats exhausting.
 In face-to-face conversation, silence helps create a natural rhythm.
 Your brain can take that pause as a cue to respond, end the conversation, or steer it in a different direction.
 Silence doesn’t work that way in video chats.
-Whether you’re on a Zoom call with your close-knit team or a local search engine optimization company, you’re pressured to fill in the silence.
+Whether you’re on a Zoom call with your close-knit team or colleagues, you’re pressured to fill in the silence.
 The lack of comfortable or tolerable silence also makes you anxious about the technology, leading you to ask, “Hello!
 Can you hear me?” repeatedly.

 But how can you deal with these two factors to stop Zoom from zapping your energy every day?

-Combat Zoom fatigue with a few tweaks on your WFH setup
+Combat Zoom Fatigue with a few tweaks to Your Habits

 Zoom is not all doom.
 Learn to say no to these things, and you can keep your sanity after every workday.